chaoss/community/how-to-contribute/quickstart-for-newcomers.md

 If you can't make this meeting, you can get an overview of CHAOSS by watching a recording of one of the previous [Onboarding Calls](https://youtu.be/MY960Aj4MWI).

 Once you've done these three things, you're ready to start participating more actively in CHAOSS!
+Visit our [Contributor Path - Participating](https://chaoss.community/kb/contributor-roadmap-participating/) to see some next steps for you.